 7:00 - 9:00 PM - Buddy Walk® on Washington Social - Enjoy dessert, socialize, network and dance.
 Dress code is casual to business casual but feel free to dress up if you like!
 Hosted by the NDSS Self-Advocate Advisory Board (SAAB).
 (F. Scott Fitzgerald Ballroom, Westin Arlington Gateway Hotel)

 wednesday, APRIL 5: CAPITOL HILL

-7:00 AM - Depart hotel for Capitol Hill - Participants may take a taxi/Uber to Capitol Hill at their own expense or take the Metro.
+7:00 AM - Depart hotel for Capitol Hill - Participants may purchase a one-way bus ticket for $10 per person or may take a taxi/Uber to Capitol Hill at their own expense or take the Metro (subway train).
 The Ballston Metro Station is .3 miles from the Westin Hotel and the Metro train takes about 30 minutes from the Ballston Metro Station to the Capitol South Metro Station.
 The US Capitol is .3 miles from the Capitol South Metro Station.

 8:00 AM - Group photograph at US Capitol - The photo will be taken on the steps of US House of Representatives, which is on the south side of the US Capitol Building.
 Meet on the steps on the east side of the House, facing the Library of Congress.
 (See star on this map for location.)